University at Albany: Downtown Campus

 The Downtown Campus, located at 135 Western Ave., Albany, just one mile (1.6 km) from the New York State Capitol building and Empire State Plaza, is the site of the original New York State College for Teachers.
 Construction began in 1909 on the first three buildings: Draper, Husted and Hawley halls, after the previous location on Willett Street burned down.
 Later additions to the campus were Richardson Hall, Page Hall and The Milne School (all in 1929), as well as 1960s' additions to Draper and Richardson halls.
 Husted Hall underwent major renovations in 2009.
 A subsequent energy efficiency project at Husted Hall was awarded a High Performance Building Plaque from the New York State Energy Research and Development Authority (NYSERDA).

-The Downtown Campus is home to the university's Rockefeller College of Public Affairs and Policy, School of Criminal Justice, College of Computing and Information, and School of Social Welfare.
+The Downtown Campus is home to the university's Rockefeller College of Public Affairs and Policy, School of Criminal Justice, and School of Social Welfare.
 It also houses one of the university's three libraries, the Thomas E. Dewey Graduate Library, located in Hawley Hall.

-UAlbany purchased the Old Albany High School, also known as the Schuyler Building, in 2013 and is renovating it as the home for the College of Engineering and Applied Sciences.
+UAlbany purchased the Old Albany High School, also known as the Schuyler Building, in 2013 and is renovating it as the home for the College of Engineering and Applied Sciences (renamed the College of Nanotechnology, Science, and Engineering in 2023).
 It will house the Dean's Office as well as the Departments of Computer Science and Electrical & Computer Engineering.